lov3b/lov3b/README.md

 <!---
 - 👀 I’m interested in ...
 --->
-- 🌱 I’m currently learning TypeScript Java and Rust.
+- 🌱 I’m currently learning TypeScript, Java and Rust.
 <!---
 - 💞️ I’m looking to collaborate on ...
 --->